 How to create the right dunning strategy for your organisation

-Once structured dunning is in place, you can move on to implementing dispute management processes.
-This will allow you to look into issues customers have raised with invoices and processes.
-This stage requires some collaboration with other departments within your business to get to the core of the customer’s problems.
-The sooner the dispute is resolved, the sooner you can get back to chasing payments.
-By adding this step to your existing dunning strategy, you will see a reduction in overdue balances and an improvement in your cashflow.
-Customer disputes are solved faster and invoices do not go unpaid for long periods of time.
+Once structured dunning is in place, you can implement dispute management processes.
+This allows you to look into issues customers have raised with invoices and processes.
+The sooner you resolve a dispute, the sooner you can get back to chasing payments.
+This step will reduce overdue balances and improve your cashflow.
+On top of that, you solve customer disputes faster which will result in better relationships with your customers.

 Customer engagement is increasingly important.
 With a structured dunning process, you can utilise vital information for specific customers and can address them accordingly.
 For example, the knowledge that a customer regularly avoids making payments can influence the decision on whether to release an order to them.
 Additionally, this data helps segment customers into homogenous groups, in turn determining other aspects such as personalised payment terms or extra discounts.

 An effective dunning strategy can benefit an entire business by increasing cash flow, lowering overdue payments and improving customer relations.
 It will encourage credit controllers to place a greater emphasis on communication with customers.
 The best dunning strategy isn’t a one-size-fits-all approach.
 But not to worry, Visma | Onguard’s CreditManager is a great tool to create a fitting dunning process for your company.
 Read on to discover more of how CreditManager can positively affect your credit management.